AdobeDocs/journeys.en/help/using/api/import-export.md

    * If your exported journey contains **specific credentials**, you need to replace these credentials with those corresponding to the new environment.
    * If your exported journey contains **events** that point to an **XDM schema**, you need to manually update the schema ID reference with the schema ID of the new environment in the xdmEntity node if IDs values are different.
 This update needs to be done for each event.
 [More info here](https://docs.adobe.com/content/help/en/journeys/using/events-journeys/experience-event-schema.html)
    * If your journey contains email, sms or push actions, you may have to update the template name or the mobileApp name if the name in the target environment is different from the one in your start environment.
-1. Call the **import** API with your target environment.
+1. Call the **Import** API with your target environment parameters (orgID and sandboxName).
 Note that you can call the import API as many times as you want.
-The UUID and the name of each node contains in the journey are generated each time you call the import API.
+The UUID and the name of each object contained in the journey are generated each time you call the import API.
-1. Once the Journey is imported, you can publish it in the new sandbox or environment.
+1. Once the Journey is imported, you can publish it in the Journey Orchestration application.
+More info [here](https://docs.adobe.com/content/help/en/journeys/using/building-journeys/publishing-the-journey.html)

 ## Authentification